 Before 1964, a hose was attached to the crankcase that vented escaped gases out into the air.
 These gases contained about 70% unburned fuel as well as harmful emissions.
 The PCV valve was designed to curb these harmful emissions as well as recapture unburned fuel.

 The PCV valve is a small, one-way valve that allows escaped gases to exit the crankcase.
 The gases are then routed into the intake system so they can be re-burned in the engine.
 Fresh air enters the crankcase through a breather tube to facilitate this circulation and keep the air in the crankcase clean.

 The PCV valve, like most working parts on a vehicle, will wear out over time.
 Usually it simply gets gummed up.
 Preventive maintenance, including routine oil changes at Allied Auto Works in Los Altos, will extend the life of the valve, but eventually it will have to be replaced.
 A sticking PCV valve won't allow gases to circulate properly, which can increase pressure in the crankcase.
 Over time, that pressure will lead to oil leaks.

-Your vehicle manufacturer recommends that a PCV valve be replaced every twenty to fifty thousand miles, depending on the vehicle and Los Altos driving conditions.
-It's an inexpensive repair, but may not be included in the maintenance schedule in your owner's manual, so if you're looking for auto advice about the PCV valve, you may have to ask our pros, Matt and Travis at Allied Auto Works.
+Your vehicle manufacturer recommends that a PCV valve be replaced every 20,000 to 50,000 miles (32,000 to 80,000 kilometers), depending on the vehicle and Los Altos driving conditions.
+It's an inexpensive repair but may not be included in the maintenance schedule in your owner's manual.
+So if you're looking for auto advice about the PCV valve, you may have to ask our pros at Allied Auto Works.

-Taking care of our PCV valve protects the environment in CA, and improves vehicle performance.
-It's just part of good car care for Los Altos drivers, and a way that all of us can do our part to improve the world we live in.
+Taking care of our PCV valve protects the environment in CA and improves vehicle performance.
+It's just part of good vehicle care for Los Altos drivers and a way all of us can do our part to improve the world we live in.